anasbrn/mcp-sever/Readme.md

 ## MCP Tools

 ### 1. `Get Product`
-Returns details about a product by name.
+Return details about a product by name.

 ### 2. `Get All Products`
-Returns details about a all products.
+Return details about a all products.

+### 2. `Search Knowledge`
+Return details customers, products, invoices from **RAG**

 ## MCP Server UI
 To test the tools interactively, you can use the MCP Web UI: